jontad/ASD/README.md

-Compile and run program by writing:
+Compile and run User.java by writing:

 ```
 make run
 ```

-All classes are in User.java